syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

    - Modified `scripts/prepare-vercel-deploy.js` to install dependencies for each workspace package individually
    - Added explicit installation of TypeScript and tsup to ensure build tools are available
+   - Created CommonJS-based tsup configuration files to avoid ESM import issues
-   - Changed the build process to use `npx tsup` directly instead of relying on Turbo
+   - Changed the build process to use `npx tsup` directly with explicit config paths
    - Added better error handling and logging for each step of the process
    - Ensured each package is properly built before being copied to the web app